kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ## AWS Fargate
 AWS Fargate is a compute engine for Amazon Elastic Container Service(ECS) that allows us to run containers without having to provision, configure & scale clusters of VMs that host container applications.
 AWS Fargate eliminates the need for users to manage the EC2 instances on their own.

-## Step 1: Setup CodeCommit Repo as well as Authentication
+## Step 1: Setup CodeCommit Repo as well as Authentication to it
 Firstly, we generate an SSH key which will be used to authenticate with CodeCommit using the command below:

 ```
 ssh-keygen -t rsa -b 4096 -C "<your-email.com>"
 ```

 Then, we copy the public key using the command below:

 ```
-cat ~/.ssh/id_rsa.pub
+cat /path-to-public-key/
 ```

 Next, we go to the `Security Credentials` tab of AWS account.
-Then under the AWS Codecommit section, we upload the SSH key and copy the generated SSH key ID.
+Then, under the AWS Codecommit section, we upload the SSH key and copy the generated SSH key ID.
-Then, from the terminal, we run `vi ~/.ssh/config` and add the following to the config file:
+Then, from the terminal, we run `vi /path-to-config-file/` and add the following to the config file:

 ```
 Host git-codecommit.*.amazonaws.com
   User <SSH_KEY_ID>
   IdentityFile ~/.ssh/id_rsa
 ```

 ![Screenshot (766)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/b24cdcfe-f8fb-48b6-8da5-5a77043521b3)

 ![Screenshot (767)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/82e11ec7-2c2b-4a6b-85a9-f3aaaae18963)